 There are most of the time many cows in a smaller space and this increases the change on diseases and thus they have to be treated with antibiotics.

-Their life is much more stressful than a pasture raised cow and this effects the quality of the meat and your gut health also.
+Their life is much more stressful than pasture-raised cows and this effects the quality of the meat and your gut health also.

 Where to find Quality meat

-If there is no meat available in your local stores or nearby, one of your best options is an online retailer of organic meat.
+If there is no meat available in your local stores or nearby, one of your best options is online retailer of organic meat like I wrote here.